 Participants were asked to discuss the term 'well-being' and what were the factors that contribute to their general well-being.
-Reasons that were probed were economic, socio-economic, health and quality of life.
+Reasons that were probed were economic, socioeconomic, health and quality of life.
 Participants were also asked how much does where they live impact on their general well-being.

-The second theme for discussion was residential satisfaction and participants discussed different areas under this theme:
+The second theme for discussion was residential satisfaction, and participants discussed different areas under this theme:

-- the definition of a house, a home and a neighbourhood; - what was important in terms of the physical characteristics of a home for satisfaction levels; - what were the important factors in terms of the neighbourhood; - what was more important in terms of residential satisfaction; the physical house or the neighbourhood; - and the key reasons of satisfaction or dissatisfaction with their current living situation.
+- The definition of a house, a home and a neighbourhood - What was important, in terms of the physical characteristics of a home, for satisfaction levels - What were the important factors in terms of the neighbourhood - What was more important in terms of residential satisfaction; the physical house or the neighbourhood - And the key reasons for satisfaction or dissatisfaction with their current living situation

 The third theme explored was participants' housing aspirations.
 This was explored through a discussion of previous experiences and future ambitions.
 Participants were asked to explore differences in housing and neighbourhood between where they live now and where they have lived in the past, their experiences searching for housing and what factors were important in this search, and if their 'found' housing met their aspirations.
-If they did not match then reasons for this were probed (price, location, type of housing) and a discussion on whether their housing aspirations were realistic.
+If they did not match, then reasons for this were probed (price, location, type of housing) and a discussion on whether their housing aspirations were realistic.
 Participants were asked to think about where they currently live and where they would aspire to live in the future.
-If there were differences were these to do with the physical building or the neighbourhood, or something else.
-The barriers which were stopping people meeting their aspirations so far; internal factors (income, family size, emigration etc) and external factors (affordability, supply).
+If there were differences participants were asked to think about whether these were to do with the physical building or the neighbourhood, or something else.
+The barriers which were stopping people meeting their aspirations so far were identified; internal factors (income, family size, emigration, etc.) and external factors (affordability, supply).

 The final theme discussed was housing affordability.
-Participants were asked what determines affordability for them, what measures and advice do they look for making this determination and what costs would be included such as travel or utilities when weighing up affordability.
+Participants were asked what determines affordability for them, what measures and advice do they look for when making this determination and what costs would be included, such as travel or utilities, when weighing up affordability.